ARM-software/CMSIS-DSP/dsppp/Include/dsppp/autodiff/doc/optimizers.md

 # Optimizers

 `Adam` and `RMSProp` update caller-owned parameter values from tape-managed or caller-owned gradients.
-All optimizer metadata and numerical state are fixed arrays inside the optimizer object; neither optimizer allocates memory.
+Their third template argument selects the scalar type (`float` by default, or `float16_t`), matching the tape views.
+All optimizer metadata and numerical state are fixed arrays inside the optimizer object;
+neither optimizer allocates memory.

 ## Capacity arguments